revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 ### Is RevoGrid Gantt open source?

 RevoGrid core is MIT-licensed.
-Gantt is an advanced Pro/Enterprise workflow.
+Gantt is a Pro Advanced workflow.
 That means teams can start with the open grid foundation and move into Pro modules when they need production planning features such as Gantt, pivot, scheduler, advanced export, formulas, validation, and enterprise workflows.

 ### When is a custom React Gantt chart better than RevoGrid Gantt?